MaximeLeBesnerais/giti_super/README.md

 ```

 ## Known Issues
-- [ ] The script doesn't work out of a specific directory
+- [x] The script doesn't work out of a specific directory
-- [ ] Must resolve python version issues